Part 1 of 2

 This is very telling.
 “No sensible man would insist that these things are as I have described them.”
 Well, he’s a sensible man, and he recognizes that myths aren’t literally true, and they’re very easily destroyed if you treat them as literally true.
 Any Sophist or natural philosopher can pick all kinds of holes in them.
-They can say, “How can there be a first or a second or a third day of Creation because there wouldn’t be any days before the Earth is created, right?”
+They can say, “How can there be a first or a second or a third day of Creation because there wouldn’t be any days before the Earth is created.”
 You can start picking holes in these stories if you start treating them literally.
 “No sensible man would insist that these things are as I have described them, but I think it is fitting for a man to risk the belief . . .”
-The word belief here is pistis, which is also translated as faith.
-For example, in the New Testament the Greek word pistis is translated as the word faith.
+The word “belief” here is pistis, which is also translated as “faith.”
+For example, in the New Testament pistis is translated as faith.

-The arguments that many people make to the effect that Plato couldn’t have believed this are premised on the assumption that no serious person could hold the views that I’ve just read aloud here.
-No serious person, no real philosopher could hold these views.
-But the fact of the matter is that the history of philosophy is replete with examples of very serious philosophers who have held views just like this.
+The arguments that many people make to the effect that Plato couldn’t have believed his myths are premised on the assumption that no serious person could hold the views that I’ve just read aloud here.
+No serious person, no real philosopher, could hold these views.
+But the history of philosophy is replete with examples of very serious philosophers who have held views just like this.
 Now, I guess one could say they couldn’t have been serious either, if you really want to stick with this view.

 If you look at the history of philosophy you find that people like Pascal or Kant or Rousseau or William James have all held similar positions.
 James’ essay “The Will to Believe” is the most clear and lucid account, I think, of this basic position in the history of thought.
-But I think Plato is really the first pragmatist in James’ sense, the first person who argues that we should risk believing things about stuff that we don’t know, if we find that the moral necessities of life, the necessities of self-cultivation—demand that we form beliefs about things that we can’t have knowledge about.
+But I think Plato is really the first pragmatist in James’ sense, the first person who argues that we should risk believing things about matters that we don’t know, if we find that the moral necessities of life—the necessities of self-cultivation—demand that we form beliefs about things that we can’t know.

 Just to sum up: There are three basic reasons for why the Platonic dialogues are myths and contain myths.
 They are myths in the broad sense and they contain myths in the more specific sense.

-Second, the language of myth—the use of narrative and poetic language to evoke concrete particularity—is useful for philosophy that regards the goal of philosophy as self-understanding and self-actualization.
+Second, the language of myth—the use of narrative and poetic language to evoke concrete particularity—is useful if one regards the goal of philosophy as self-understanding and self-actualization.

-The third reason is that myth is necessary to philosophy once philosophy recognizes, on one hand, the limits of reason in dealing with ultimate things and, on the other hand, the absolute moral necessity of having some views or beliefs about the ultimate things.
-If you have to have some beliefs about ultimate things, and yet you want to do so responsibly, you need to go to the myths because they make claims about these ultimate things.
-But you have to apply two basic principles to them.
-One, again, is the principle of the overall goodness of the cosmos and the other is the goal of self-cultivation.
-With these standards, Socrates and Plato both take up the inherited myths of Greece and other cultures as well and transform them in dramatic ways.
+Third, myth is necessary to philosophy once philosophy recognizes, on the one hand, the limits of reason in dealing with ultimate things and, on the other hand, the absolute moral necessity of having some views or beliefs about the ultimate things.
+If you must have some beliefs about ultimate things, you need to go to myths.
+But an intellectually responsible turn to myth subjects them to the good.
+The gods and the afterlife must be good, if belief in them is to make us good.
+Thus Socrates and Plato both take up the inherited myths of Greece and other cultures and transform them in dramatic ways.

 We don’t have any of the works that Aristotle published in his lifetime.
 Aristotle wrote dialogues just like Plato did.
 Apparently, they were somewhat of different than the Platonic dialogues, because actually they were more like the Timaeus, which consists of a little bit of dialogue and then a big long speech.
 There was none of the Socratic question and answer.
 It was more like debates rather than dialogues.
 They were not conversational.
 Apparently, Cicero modeled his dialogues on the Aristotelian model.
 His tend to contain long speeches by people with different, opposing viewpoints.
 But Aristotle did write dialogues, and those are the only things he published, and every single Aristotelian dialogue has been lost.
 Only fragments embodied as quotations in the texts of other authors have survived.